binaryai/sdk/README.md

 2. IDA plugin

    BinaryAI provides an IDA plugin to assist reverse engineering analysis with the IDA Pro user interface.
-The IDA Pro plugin enables users to apply BinaryAI retrieval results from millions of functions in the cloud to the file loaded in IDA Pro with a few clicks.
+The IDA Pro plugin enables users to apply BinaryAI retrieval results from source codes of millions of functions in the cloud to the file loaded in IDA Pro with a few clicks.

 3. Command line tool